dblock/code.dblock.org/_posts/2019/2019-04-08-how-to-hire-a-vp-of-engineering.markdown

 And minimum requirements, none of which include such things as college degrees or years of experience.

-> Leadership of a large (at least 20, ideally 40+), growing team of engineers through several evolutions of > process and organization.
+> Leadership of a large (at least 20, ideally 40+), growing team of engineers through several evolutions of process and organization.
 >
 > Demonstrated technical depth and significant experience in full stack, distributed systems.
 >
-> Track record of outstanding people management, ability to influence and engage direct, indirect reports and > peers.
+> Track record of outstanding people management, ability to influence and engage direct, indirect reports and peers.
 >
-> Exceptional written, oral, interpersonal, and presentation skills and an ability to interface with > executive-level management, board of directors, and staff.
+> Exceptional written, oral, interpersonal, and presentation skills and an ability to interface with executive-level management, board of directors, and staff.

 ### Using a Recruiting Firm

 Use an external recruiter, but do references on them.

-Because of our open-source community engagement, Artsy enjoys a healthy rate of qualified inbound hires and has therefore never used a recruiter for Engineering.
+Because of our open-source community engagement, Artsy enjoys a healthy rate of qualified inbound hires, and has therefore never used a recruiter for Engineering.
 Unfortunately, VP-level candidates are often public roles and don't usually apply online or visibly seek employment.
 Senior managers often only trust their closest friends with information pertaining to them leaving a current job, severely limiting networking reach.
-Finally, hiring a VP requires a lot of recruiting overhead and we were simply not equipped to handle it with a small HR team.
+Finally, hiring a VP requires a lot of recruiting overhead, and we were simply not equipped to handle it with a small HR team.

 A recruiter will represent your brand.
 Artsy chose [Riviera Partners](https://rivierapartners.com) to help us conduct the search and process.
-I can personally highly recommend them.
+I can, personally, highly recommend them.

 Pro tip: let the CFO or the COO negotiate the recruiter retainer and fees.
 Bad cop, good cop.
 They are also just better at it.